What Does a Private Security Guard Do?

 Comparing Similar Jobs

-People who are interested in becoming a security guard might also considering the following careers.
+People who are interested in becoming a security guard might also consider the following careers.
 The figures provided are median annual salaries:

 Source: Bureau of Labor Statistics, 2018